-1.1.1 The authority of the Design Review Board to uphold the Madison Street Corridor Urban Design Overlay is limited to the standards and guidelines contained in this ordinance.

-1.1.2 Any approval by the Design Review Board is contingent on zoning and building permits issued by the Building and Codes Department and cannot be interpreted as taking precedence over the building code or zoning ordinance.

-1.1.3 Other ordinances or parts thereof which are inconsistent with or are in conflict with the specific provisions of this ordinance are expressly superseded by this ordinance and are to be controlled by the provisions of this ordinance.

-1.1.4 Existing base district standards that are not varied by provisions set forth in this ordinance shall apply within the Madison Street Corridor Urban Design Overlay.
+- 1.1.1 The authority of the Common Design Review Board to uphold the Overlay Districts standards is limited to the standards and guidelines contained in this ordinance. - 1.1.2 Any approval by the Common Design Review Board is contingent on zoning and building permits issued by the Clarksville Building and Codes Department and cannot be interpreted as taking precedence over the building code or zoning ordinance. - 1.1.3 Other ordinances, or parts thereof, which are inconsistent with or are in conflict with the specific provisions of this ordinance are expressly superseded by this ordinance and are to be controlled by the provisions of this ordinance. - 1.1.4 Existing base district standards that are not varied by provisions set forth in this ordinance shall apply within the Design Overlay Districts.